-7. Conclusion
+7. CONCLUSION

-In the previous sections we have seen-by a non-trivial example-that with a good sequence of discretizations real multigrid efficiency can be obtained for the transonic steady Euler equations, i.e. the rate of convergence for FAS iteration is independent of the number of cells in the mesh.
-A good sequence of discretizations is obtained by the consistent use of the finite-volume technique.
+In the previous sections we have seen that with a good sequence of discretizations real multigrid efficiency can be obtained for the transsonic steady Euler equations, i.e. the rate of convergence for FAS iteration is independent of the number of cells in the mesh.
+A good sequence of discretizations is obtained by the consistent use of the finite volume technique.
 It induces a completely conservative 2-D discretization and it prescribes both the prolongations and the restrictions.
-Moreover, it induces a sequence of Galerkin discretization on all grids.
+Moreover, it induces a sequence of Galerkin discretizations on all grids.

-Probably the most important ingredient in the finite-volume discretization is the choice of a good numerical flux function.
+Probably the most important ingredient in the finite volume discretization is the choice of a good numerical flux function.
 For this Osher's approximate Riemann-solver, and a slight variant of it, could be used.
 The reason for the excellent performance might be the fact that a completely consistent treatment is given to the interior and the boundaries of the domain.
 Both at the domain boundaries and in the interior, the appropriate Riemann invariants are used to transfer information over cell boundaries.
 Further, the numerical flux has smooth derivatives, which avoids problems when Newton's method is used in the relaxation.

-By the use of the FMG (full multigrid) technique, sufficiently accurate initial estimates could be obtained (for about the work of $\frac{1}{3}$ FAS-cycle) such that two or three FAS iterations (with $p = q = \sigma = 1$ , SGS3-relaxation) are sufficient to obtain truncation error accuracy.
-This means that these (non-isenthalpic and non-isentropic) steady Euler problems can be solved by an amount of work that is equivalent with about $3 \times \frac{4}{3} \times 2$ nonlinear symmetric Gauss-Seidel relaxations sweeps.
+By the use of the FMG-(full multigrid) technique, sufficiently accurate initial estimates could be obtained (for about the work of 1/3 FAS-cycle) such that two or three FAS iterations (with $p=q=\sigma=1$, SGS3-relaxation) are sufficient to obtain truncation error accuracy.
+This means that these (non-isenthalpic and non-isentropic) steady Euler problems can be solved by an amount of work that is equivalent with about $3\times(4/3)\times2$ nonlinear symmetric Gauss-Seidel relaxations sweeps.